The Web of Fear

-Me: This is the first story with a new producer in charge – Peter Bryant – although he did have a trial run with The Tomb of the Cybermen.
+Me: This is the first story with a new producer, although he did get a trial run with The Tomb of the Cybermen.

-Sue: That’s doesn’t exactly fill me with confidence.
+Sue: That doesn’t exactly fill me with confidence.

-Me: And I forgot to mention that The Enemy of the World was Innes Lloyd’s last story as producer.
-He was responsible for 16 stories in total.
+Me: His name is Peter Bryant.
+I forgot to mention that The Enemy of the World was Innes Lloyd’s last story as producer.
+He was responsible for 16 stories.
 Is there anything you’d like to say about Innes before we move on?

 Episode 1

-Jamie teases the Doctor about his inability to fly the TARDIS properly (which is understandable given that they’ve just spent the last five minutes hanging on for dear life), and the Doctor retaliates by promising to show him otherwise.
+Jamie teases the Doctor about his inability to fly the TARDIS properly (which is understandable given that they’ve just spent the last five minutes hanging on to it for dear life).
+The Doctor promises to show him otherwise.

 Sue: Is this the story where he actually sits down and fixes the TARDIS?
 It’s taken him long enough.